 From big hitters such as The Thing, The Texas Chainsaw Massacre and Dawn of the Dead to lesser-known fancies such as Madman, Stagefright and my personal darling Xtro, they all received my full-blown concentration.
 Nowadays, horror is back under the search lights and fresh fodder is fed to us from all directions.
-The Quill is as culpable as anyone else for permitting great movies to pass him by but this season of is a shortlist of twelve particularly fine examples of Post-Millennia Plutonium which any self-respecting Gruehead should investigate with acceleration.
+I am as culpable as anyone else for permitting great movies to pass me by but this season I plan to compile a shortlist of twelve particularly fine examples of post-millennia plutonium which any self-respecting gruehead should investigate with the greatest of haste.

-Delight #1 is The Orphan Killer; no revelation here, Matt Farnsworth has administered a feat which few can aspire to with the conception of an entirely fresh sub-genre.
-The Social Media Slasher is, as stated previously and fervently, the most instrumental player for thirty years.
-The Download Generation required an emblematical eradicator, but more so an interactive Horror experience to truly hang their hat upon.
+Delight #1 is The Orphan Killer and no great revelation here.
+Matt Farnsworth has managed a feat which few can aspire to with the conception of an entirely fresh sub-genre.
+The Social Media Slasher is, as stated previously and fervently by yours truly, the most instrumental player for thirty years.
+The Download Generation required an emblematic eradicator, but more so an interactive horror experience to truly hang their hat upon.
 No director since the likes of the Carpenters, Cronenbergs and Romeros of horror’s heyday has concocted such an intimate piece of scientific fine art.
 The Orphan Killer negotiates tintinnabulation more than any other for three distinct reasons.

 That’s not to say David Backus doesn’t own Marcus Miller when squatting within his crust, his turn as TOK is without proviso one of the most all-encompassing, certainly in recent remembrance.
-He carries himself with such assurance, indisputable vim and vigour that each bout of blows with his machete, axe or bootprint reverberates that smidgen more personally.
-But he leases it from its true vendor, Farnsworth’s passionate Direction and unvarying social interface are what breathe the dirtied air into his blackened lungs.
+He carries himself with such assurance, indisputable vim and vigor that each bout of blows with his machete, ax or boot print reverberates that smidgen more personally.
+But he leases it from its true vendor, Farnsworth’s passionate direction and unvarying social interface are what breathe the dirtied air into his blackened lungs.

 She devours the screen like a famished bird of prey, delivering to the nest giblets of forbidden desire for our sub-conscious to nosh upon.
 Mealtime consists of a three course buffet comprising succulent sirloins of salaciousness, liberally seasoned with luscious sanguine juices and a quimful of sensual sauce, enriching the aroma further still.